mikemadisonweb/yii2-rabbitmq/README.md

         'declare' => true,
     ];
 ```
 As for the queue declaration, all parameters are optional.
-Even if you does not provide a name for it server will generate it for you:
+Even if you does not provide a name for your queue server will generate unique name for you:
 ```php
     $queueDefaults = [
         'name' => '',